Status and phase

 Exclusion criteria

-Prior treatment with immune checkpoint inhibitors (e.g., PD-1/PD-L1 antibodies) or drugs targeting other T-cell receptors (e.g., CTLA-4, etc.), as well as immune checkpoint agonist antibodies (e.g., anti-ICOS, CD40, CD137, GITR, OX40 antibodies, etc.), and immune cell therapy.
+Prior treatment with immune checkpoint inhibitors, such as PD-1/PD-L1 antibodies, or drugs targeting other T-cell receptors, such as CTLA-4, as well as immune checkpoint agonist antibodies, such as anti-ICOS, CD40, CD137, GITR, or OX40 antibodies, and immune cell therapy.

-Patients with contraindications to bevacizumab, including but not limited to: prior gastrointestinal perforation, surgery within 28 days before medication or incompletely healed wounds, severe bleeding or recent hemoptysis, or other situations where the investigator deems bevacizumab unsuitable.
+Patients with contraindications to bevacizumab, including but not limited to prior gastrointestinal perforation, surgery within 28 days before medication or incompletely healed wounds, severe bleeding or recent hemoptysis, or other situations where the investigator deems bevacizumab unsuitable.

 Systemic infection requiring systemic antibiotic treatment or other severe infections within 2 weeks before randomization, or unexplained fever >38.0°C during the screening period or before enrollment, and inability to discontinue aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs) for more than 5 days.